alexmoglia/polaroidpicker/README.md

 Controls:

+- selected image's values are applied to controls
 - Border controls (color, thickness, on/off)
 - Font size / location / orientation
 - Font type as buttons with font example rather than dropdown list